 Brooklyn Museum - NYC's second-largest museum, close to Prospect Park, somehow manages to feel undiscovered.

-Brooklyn Botanic Garden - So beautiful - try to see the stunning cherry blossoms in the spring but avoid a spring Saturday with insane crowds.
+Brooklyn Botanic Garden - So beautiful - try to see the cherry blossoms in the spring but not on a spring Saturday with insane crowds.
 Other highlights include the Japanese garden, the Shakespeare Garden, and the Conservatory with tropical and desert pavilions.

 Pastosa - Where the Italian side of my family goes for the best canned tomatoes, peppers, pestos, frozen pastas (famous for their ravioli) & fresh cheese, meats, and much, much more!
 Go to the flagship store at 7425 New Utrecht Avenue and it's best to take a car service because you'll be lugging so many things back home.